landlab/landlab/docs/source/user_guide/components.rst

 -----------------------------------

 The Landlab component library attempts to make use of a relatively standardized set of names across the various components, in order to maximize ease of component coupling.
-If you’re familiar with the concept of the `CSDMS standard naming conventions
+If you're familiar with the concept of the `CSDMS standard naming conventions
 <http://csdms.colorado.edu/wiki/CSDMS_Standard_Names>`_, note that we have tried to strike a balance
 between the rigor and uniqueness of those names and a more user-friendly, succinct approach.